 How: It’s hard to miss in the middle of St Mark’s Square 🙂

 By the last day in the city, we had walked all the main spots listed in the travel guides and taken many Vaporetti rides.
-Our pass had expired, so we decided to stay in our sestieri (area) and walk to all the corners of it.
+Our pass had expired, so we decided to stay in our sestieri (area) and explore all its corners.
 Tucked away in the far corner near the train station is the Jewish Ghetto area.
 This place is where the word Ghetto originated.

 We happily strolled around by ourselves, but there are several walking tours that available if you want to learn more about Jewish history in Venice.